jkano/ceiba_test/README.md

 ## Main Screen

 The main screen shows all the users from CeibaBook.
 It stores the users internally on the device once it gets them from the server.
+Also the user can refresh the list using a refresh button.
+This button will clear the cached users stored in the device and retrieve the users again from the server.

 <p align="center">
 <img src="readme/main_screen.png" width="200">